okikio/spring-easing/README.md

 ## Showcase

-A couple sites that use `spring-easing`:
+A couple sites/projects that use `spring-easing`:

-* Your site/project here...
+- Your site/project here...

 ## API